Japan exports rebound, but economy still not out of woods

 Underperforming exports have been one of the weak links in the Japanese economy, which is struggling to cope with an April hike in the sales tax to 8 percent from 5 percent.

-Japan's economy shrank an annualized 7.1 percent in the second quarter, with the tax hike causing the biggest contraction since the 2009 global financial crisis.
+Japan's economy shrank an annualised 7.1 percent in the second quarter, with the tax hike causing the biggest contraction since the 2009 global financial crisis.

 The BOJ can take some comfort from the September export data, though economists say the central bank would need to see sustainable growth in shipments to feel confident about a trade-led economic rebound.